Tennis-Gauff, Garcia into WTA Finals after Sabalenka defeat in Guadalajara

 Fifth seed Gauff was not at her best but was still good enough to see off Italy's Elisabetta Cocciaretto 7-6(1) 6-3.

+"Madison is a great player, she's been playing really well this season, she can beat anybody," Azarenka said.

+"We actually played in practice a couple of weeks ago and she killed me."

-Danielle Collins and Jelena Ostapenko, who both have an outside shot of making the WTA Finals, won their second round matches on Wednesday, while other hopefuls including Madison Keys, Belinda Bencic and top seed Paula Badosa play later.
+Danielle Collins and Jelena Ostapenko, who both have an outside shot of making the WTA Finals, won their second round matches on Wednesday, while another hopeful Belinda Bencic was beaten 6-4 6-4 by Sloane Stephens.

 ((Rory.Carroll@thomsonreuters.com; 503-830-8017;))